 - Which resources are available in the immediate surroundings of our schools? - To what extent has basic research in science and technology investigated the local (African) resources?
-How can their uses be maximized? - Are there efforts on the part of African (Ethiopian) science educators to develop and validate teaching strategies (models): - whose implementations are primarily based on the use of local materials? - whose theoretical bases are the investigation of indigenous knowledge? - which ones can successfully be applied in large classes with limited resources?
+How can their uses be maximized? - Are there efforts on the part of African (Ethiopian) science educators to develop and validate teaching strategies (modelsUCG - whose implementations are primarily based on the us?
+PG local materials? - whose theoretical bases are the investigation of indigen knowledge? - which can successfully be applied in large classes limited resources?